Salt Lake City Workers Compensation

 Your Benefits and What They Cover

 Once you’ve been approved for workers comp in Salt Lake City, you’ll begin receiving benefits that are designed to replace a portion of the income you’re missing while you are temporarily unable to work.
-As a general rule, you will be able to collect between 66 and 85 percent of your pre-injury income.
-The more severe your injury, the greater you can expect your benefits to be.
+As a general rule, you will be able to collect up to 66 percent of your pre-injury income.

 If you are only temporarily disabled but still able to work part-time hours, you may be approved for partial disability benefits that will make up for the income you’re unable to earn.
 It’s important to note that, if your current employer is able to provide you with a lesser-paying position or fewer hours to accommodate your injuries, you cannot receive benefits if you refuse the offer.